Vyral/Kristy-Moore/_posts/2020-01-01-navigating-the-peaks-and-valleys-of-real-estate.md

 10:41 — Jennifer offers anecdotes of how she overcame her most difficult moments&nbsp;

 11:40 — Jennifer shares the three things she’s done over the past year that helped her most

+If you have any questions about this topic, don't hesitate to reach out to me.
+I'd be happy to help.&nbsp;